rspamd/rspamd/doc/markdown/configuration/statistic.md

 ~~~

 `per_languages` is not supported by redis - it just stores everything in the same place. `write_servers` are used in the
-`master-slave` rotation by default and used for learning, whilst `read_servers` are selected randomly each time:
+`master-slave` rotation by default and used for learning, whilst `servers` are selected randomly each time:

 	write_servers = "master.example.com:6379:10, slave.example.com:6379:1"
 	write_servers = "master.example.com:6379, slave.example.com:6379"